Train of Thought

 COLD LOGISTICS SUPPLY CHAIN EXPERT

-He currently works as a Director at CBRE, where he provides strategic real estate advice to clients across the globe in the cold logistics and food sectors.
+He currently works as an asset manager at Google, heading up their emerging markets division.
+He previously worked as a director at CBRE for over 6 years, where he provided strategic real estate advice to clients across the globe in the cold logistics and food sectors.

 He has a particular professional interest in the economic potential of Central Asia and advises clients on how to navigate the region.